From the UCF Library homepage http://library.ucf.edu , click on the Databases button underneath the main search box.

 |b.
 Synergy||d.
 Wiley Online Library|

 Remember: Sometimes when you click on a database listed in SFX (Get Full Text) to retrieve a full-text article, it doesn’t work.
 If this happens, go to the UCF Libraries homepage and select Online Journals.
-Then search for the journal title (i.e. -Rehabilitation Nursing) and try the different options listed under Full Text Sources to find a database with the full text.
+Then search for the journal title (i.e. - Clinical Journal of Oncology Nursing) and try the different options listed under Full Text Sources to find a database with the full text.
 You may have to browse by year, volume, issue, and page numbers to locate the specific article.
 If that doesn't work or if you get stuck, please contact me or the Ask-A-Librarian service for further assistance.